 Step 2 – Find Liquidation Value of Fitbit’s Assets

-In order to find the liquidation value of Fitbit’s asset, we assign recovery rate to each class of assets.
-Reasons for the recovery rate was discussed in the earlier example.
+In order to find the liquidation value of Fitbit’s asset, we assign a recovery rate to each class of assets.
+The reasons for the recovery rate was discussed in the earlier example.

 - Accounts Receivables is assigned a recovery rate of 75%

-- Inventories is assigned a recovery of 50%
+- Inventories are assigned a recovery of 50%

-- Prepaid expenses is assigned a recovery of 0%
+- Prepaid expenses are assigned a recovery of 0%

 - Property Plant and equipment is assigned a recovery rate of 25%

-- Other assets is assigned a recovery rate of 50%
+- Other assets are assigned a recovery rate of 50%

 The total Liquidation value of Assets comes out to be $1,154,433 (‘000)